AndresR4601/CSC542_Final_Project/README.md

 ## **Model B:**
 *Dataset*
 - Found in the /data folder "Student_Budget.csv"
+- /Student_Preprocessing folder has files from which the "Student_Budget.csv" was extracted

 *Code*
 - Found in the /src folder "Student_Budget_Data_Analysis.Rmd"
+- Includes a .pdf with the outputs